novking/aws-profile-handler/README.md

 awsProfiler.deleteProfile('lameProfileName', 'file/path/to/aws/credentials');
 ```
 ## Error
-Two customized errors would be thrown.
+Four customized errors would be thrown.
 1. If format is invalid.
 ```javascript
 // error.message: